 Rejection is a huge part of any type of acting career, so we may as well put this question up near the top of the list.
 Once you start moving forward with auditions, you may find only one to two percent of the jobs you auditioned for end up becoming a paid booking – and that could be a high estimate!

 It’s not uncommon for voice-over talents to send out audition after audition after audition and not see a single job for an entire year.
 Startling, but true.

-The amount of rejections you may receive depend on several factors both within and out of your control.
+The number of rejections you may receive depends on several factors both within and out of your control.
 Those within your control include your skill level and experience.
-Those outside of your control include your gender, the competition, (both in volume and expertise) and what the voice seeker specifically wants to hear, which is a mixed and changing bag that can largely depend on the “mood of the day” of the person reviewing the auditions.
+Those outside of your control include your gender, the competition, (both in volume and expertise), and what the voice seeker specifically wants to hear.
+It’s a mixed and changing bag that can largely depend on the “mood of the day” of the person reviewing the auditions.

 Related Post: “5 Ways Mentally Strong People Deal With Rejection”

 A good word of advice is to try to find someone to hire you at the level and locality where you already are.
 Instead of immediately pitting yourself against career voice-over talents who have already established themselves and understand the marketplace, look into local production companies, and/or local radio and TV commercial opportunities.

 You can also scout out e-learning or narration gigs for companies that need that type of ongoing work, and may be willing to hire someone new at a slightly lower rate.